kube-academy/onboarding/contributors-guide/contributor-onboarding/scriptwriting-terminology.md

 - **Do not**
    - Use passive voice verbs in your script.
    - Use terminology that is jargon and slang.
    - Use charged terminology.
-This includes words with shock value that demean, hurt, imply negative judgment.
+This includes words with shock value that demean, hurt, or imply negative judgment.

 ----
 See also: